-Don’t stop at potatoes.
 I know we all know them because they’re a supermarket staple, but they are by no means the only potato-like food that grows well here.
-Actually, a lot of the following are far more suited to here than potatoes.
-Tatties prefer a climate like Dorrigo, Scotland, NZ and the Andes which is where they’re from.
-The warmth and humidity here aren’t ideal for them.
+A lot of the following are far more suited to here than potatoes.
+We need starchy carb foods in our diet.
+Relying only on potatoes for this when there are better suited plants for this climate is not sensible.

 Let’s start softly.